 Why is raw Aloe vera gel sometimes pink, or even red, in color?

-First, let’s talk about something that definitely does not cause the color difference: Bacteria.
+First, let’s talk about something that definitely does not cause the color difference: Pathogenic Bacteria.

 When you buy fresh organic vegetables, you not only get the plants, but the naturally occurring bacteria from the soil in which they were grown.
 Many people would say that is not a problem at all.
 In fact, it is a primary benefit of consuming raw, living foods.